-This section explains the kind of expenses that are reimbursable with a dependent care account and other important rules of the program.
+This section explains the kind of expenses that are reimbursable with a Dependent Care Reimbursement Account and other important rules of the program.
 Please read it carefully.
 Although a reimbursement account is a great way to lower your taxes and save money for certain expenses, you will forfeit any funds left in your account if you don't claim them by the deadline.
-You can avoid this possibility by following these simple steps:
+You can avoid this by following these simple steps:

 To be reimbursable, the care must be provided sometime from the effective date of your enrollment through the current plan year.
 This is different than if you claim a tax credit on your current federal tax return, which bases eligibility on the year when you paid for the dependent care rather than when the care was provided.